Ghislain89/PlaywrightWorkshopPresentation/markdown/6-advanced-usage.md

 * Duplicate the testcase you created earlier
 * Apply response modification to trigger a 409 and a toasters that shows the user already exists.

-Remember: Especially for toasters, web first assertions are your friend.
+> Especially for toasters, web first assertions are your friend!

 ----
 ### Reusing authentication sessions